Ask Chef Dennis

 Did I mention how good it would be with softened butter and jam…sigh.
 It also goes well with a hearty stew (like my Guinness Beef Stew) or soup (like my seafood soup).

-What Ingredients do I need to make Irish Soda Bread?
+• How do I make Irish Soda Bread?

 ingredients to make soda bread